 There are some instructions on the packaging to help you…

 I haven’t obviously used it as this yet, but am looking forward to in the next month or so.
-It looks like a perfect support from the picture and also the isn’t ructions so simple.
-I used a V-shaped cushion for feeding Toddler H, and struggled mounting cushions behind my back, but this looks lovely and simple.
+From the pictures looks like a perfect breastfeeding support pillow.
+I used a V-shaped cushion for feeding Toddler H, and struggled.
+U I had to pile cushions behind my back and side, but this looks lovely and simple.

 Have you got a Dream Genii or another pregnancy pillow?